 If you are creating an assignment that will involve bibliographic research, you might consider making use of our library instruction program.
 Librarians are available to give a presentation, tailored to be reflective of your assignment, on how to use the library's resources.
 You can either bring your students to the library classroom or have the librarian come to your class.
 We will need at least a week to prepare.
-To request a library instruction session, contact your subject librarian or the instruction coordinator.
+To request a library instruction session, contact your subject librarian.

-Our reference librarians provide free in-depth consultations for your students and advisees.
+Our librarians provide free in-depth consultations for your students and advisees.
 These consultations will help them:

 The reference librarian will not: